sistedes/sistedes.template/README.md

 * [Sistedes relevant journal paper (English)](https://www.overleaf.com/latex/templates/sistedes-relevant-journal-paper-abstract-english/hvtjqnnnnnqc)
 * [Sistedes relevant conference paper (English)](https://www.overleaf.com/latex/templates/sistedes-relevant-conference-paper-abstract-english/djtvkcnpzjpp)

+**NOTE:** the above templates may be outdated (the process to update them in Overleaf is a bit cumbersome).
+If you want to make sure you're using the latest version, replace the `sistedes.cls` file in your Overleaf project with the [following file](https://github.com/sistedes/sistedes.cls/raw/master/sistedes.cls).

 ### I use my own LaTeX environment

 1. If your LaTeX distribution is modern enough, and already contains the `llncs` LaTeX class among its pre-installed packages, simply put a copy of `sistedes.cls` together with your main LaTeX file and use the `\documentclass{sistedes}` LaTeX command at the beginning of your document.